 Apply your candle label

 Start with clean hands.
 Carefully peel the label from the liner and hold the label by the outer edges to avoid contaminating the adhesive.
-If applying clear labels by hand, it’s recommended using lint-free gloves.
+If applying clear labels by hand, it’s recommended to use lint-free gloves.
 The smallest mark or fingerprint on a clear label can make for an unsightly product label.

 When applying your candle label to a round jar or tin, start by applying pressure at the center of the label and move outward to prevent creases.
-If you’re applying your label to a flat surface like a lid or box, start with an edge and roll the remainder of the label on to the surface to avoid wrinkles.
+If you’re applying your label to a flat surface like a lid or box, start with an edge and roll the remainder of the label onto the surface to avoid wrinkles.